-Since joining Léman in the 2013-14 school year as Head of Curriculum, Instruction, and Assessment, Mr. Maraia has advanced the learning experience at Léman in the Middle States accreditation review process, the curriculum renewal cycle, and English language and student support services.
-He was named Assistant Head of School in January 2016 and in 2017, he took on the additional responsibility of Head of Lower School, where he leads the academic program for grades 1 through 5, focusing on developing children's skills in reading, writing and mathematics, and building fluency across fine arts, science, and world languages.
-Working collaboratively with the Upper School Leadership, Mr. Maraia also spearheads the transition process to Middle School to support the academic, social and emotional success of every child.
+Dr. Maraia joined Léman in 2013 as Head of Curriculum, Instruction, and Assessment.
+In that role, he served as the academic dean across PreK-12 with a focus on four major areas: Curriculum, Instruction, and Assessment; Teacher Recruitment, Retention and Development; Student Support Services; and Accreditation.
+In partnership with the Head of School, divisional leaders, and department heads, Dr. Maraia led the development of curriculum to best support measurable student outcomes and Léman's mission, vision, and values as an International Baccalaureate school.
+He was appointed Assistant Head of School in 2016 and Head of Lower School in 2017.
+In the Lower School, Dr. Maraia leads the daily operations of the division and academic program for Kindergarten through Grade 5, focusing on developing children's skills in reading, writing and mathematics, and building fluency across fine arts, science, and world languages.
+Working collaboratively with the Upper School Leadership, Dr. Maraia also spearheads the transition process to Middle School to support the academic, social and emotional success of every child.